Special Report: How Google UK clouds its tax liabilities

-Google makes almost all its money from Internet advertising - selling space on its own website, arranging ads on those run by others and offering services, such as tools to monitor Internet traffic.
-Most British employees work in a multicolored office block just off Oxford Street - the capital's main shopping area - fitted out with exposed air conditioning pipes, buttoned fabric walls, floral wallpaper, outsized lampshades and cafeterias offering free food and drinks.
+Google makes almost all its money from internet advertising - selling space on its own website, arranging ads on those run by others and offering services, such as tools to monitor internet traffic.
+Most UK employees work in a multicolored office block just off Oxford Street - the capital's main shopping area - fitted out with exposed air conditioning pipes, buttoned fabric walls, floral wallpaper, outsized lampshades and cafeterias offering free food and drinks.

-Brittin told the parliamentary Public Accounts Committee Google declares hardly any taxable profit in Britain because all its profits are derived from the computer codes developed in California.
+Brittin told the parliamentary Public Accounts Committee Google declares hardly any taxable profit in the UK because all its profits are derived from the computer codes developed in California.

-The British unit's accounts show it does not receive revenue from sales, but fees from Google Ireland and Google Inc, which are supposed to cover costs and include a small premium.
-Google UK Ltd reported losses every year between 2006 and 2011, which allowed it to build up tax credits - used to offset future tax bills - of almost $20 million.
+The UK unit's accounts show it doesn't receive revenue from sales, but fees from Google Ireland and Google Inc., which are supposed to cover costs and include a small premium.
+Google UK Ltd. reported losses every year between 2006 and 2011, which allowed it to build up tax credits - used to offset future tax bills - of almost $20 million.